hecatechin1/mx6doc/04-tab.md

 #### Use the folder to organize thumbnails

-Maxthon6 new quick access page allows you to organize thumbnails using folders.
+Maxthon new quick access page allows you to organize thumbnails using folders.

 1. Create a new folder